50 goals in 50 games: Mario Lemieux

 Mario Lemieux of the Pittsburgh Penguins was the next player to score 50 goals in 50 or fewer games, achieving the feat on January 20, 1989.
 Lemieux's 50th goal came in game 46 of the team's schedule against the Winnipeg Jets and goaltender Pokey Reddick, which was Lemieux's 44th game of the season.
-Lemieux finished the season with the fourth highest single season total with 85 goals in 76 games.
+Lemieux finished the season with the third highest single season total at the time (now fourth) with 85 goals in 76 games.